 EPISODE ONE REDUX

 This capability-building initiative is the second iteration of the successful pilot programme of 2022-23.
-Geared towards emerging Pan-Asian practitioners who have the potential to develop and deliver a quality web series pilot for a local and/or international audience, Episode One Redux will once again provide tuition, development, and production funding for selected teams to accelerate their careers in the screen industry.
+Geared towards emerging Pan-Asian practitioners who have the potential to develop and deliver a quality web series pilot for a local and/or international audience, Episode One Redux once again provides tuition, development, and production funding for selected teams to accelerate their careers in the screen industry.

 “The inaugural initiative of 2022-23 was created to move the needle, and it has.
 But until the needle is where it needs to be, we can’t take our hand off the dial.
 Especially at a time when diversity and inclusion risk being sidelined as “nice to have” instead of being integral to a healthy functioning society.
 If you matter, your stories matter.”